KLFitter/KLFitter/doc/Example.md

 ```

 The location of the KLFitter source directory is needed to locate the input file
-for the example, stoat under [data/examples](../data/examples), and the transfer
+for the example, stored under [data/examples](../data/examples), and the transfer
 functions, stored under [data/transferfunctions](../data/transferfunctions).